This peer-reviewed paper indicates that our Resilience Index is a reliable, valid measure of resilience.

 For humans, as complete brain-body systems, the desire to stay on the curve of change is driven by the outcome of doing so.
 In the absence of stress (perceived threat), we are able to achieve a baseline relaxed physiological state.
-Some describe this as a state of calm or flow; we call it ‘the Neurozone’.
+Some describe this as a state of calm or flow.
 With its low blood pressure, low heart rate and efficient metabolism, this state allows the profound surveillance and maintenance that drives wellbeing of the brain and body, supporting longevity.

 If we’re part of a team that has synergy and synchrony, we have an improved chance of moving into and staying in this state of calm.
 This, in turn, means we will have a higher capacity for problem solving, creativity and innovation.
 (In high-functioning, healthy teams, we may even be able to stay in and operate from this state while we are not actually working in the team.)